Traditional coding interviews. They just aren’t working anymore.

 AI easily automates the screening process and delivers valuable predictive analytics on candidate potential and performance.
 Advanced video analytics give recruiters and interviewers data-driven input to help them make hiring decisions more confidently.
 Not only do recruiters and interviewers save time and effort by automating the selection process, AI-assisted live coding interviews like CodeMeet assess a candidate’s code quality and state of mind.
 Combine live video interviewing with up-to-date IT skills tests and scientifically-validated cognitive, behavior and personality assessments, and you’ll be hiring all the best engineers faster.

-Let’s work together and find all the new ways your team can hire better engineers.
+Let’s work together and find all the new ways your team can hire the best engineers for your company.

 About the author